 Bruxism, also known as teeth grinding, affects patients of all ages.
+Teeth grinding is one of the major dental concerns that Dr. Dennis Garpetti treats.
 A common oral health condition teeth grinding is a habit that often occurs during sleep and goes misdiagnosed for too long.
 Teeth grinding can damage the function and alignment of the jaw and may lead to a complex bite disorder known as TMD.
 The habitual motion of grinding the upper and lower jaw together increases stress on the delicate jaw joint and over time begins to damage the temporomandibular joint.

 Symptoms of Teeth Grinding Include:

 - The tension in your shoulder, neck and upper back

 - Difficulty chewing or swallowing

 Teeth grinding is common in children.
 Some children will grow out of it as they age, while others carry the habit with them into adulthood.
 Other patients develop teeth grinding in their late teens or early twenties.
 It is a common belief that stress can trigger or worsen bruxism.

 Addressing Bruxism, Alleviating Pain